cheery/lever/README.md

  TODO: And/Or/Not -interpretation.

- TODO: cond -intepretation.

 ```
 datatype A(..) = x + y(a, b, c)
 method call = (a,b,c):
 ```

  TODO: pattern matching syntax proposal

- TODO: Reconsider how condition block should work if the variable does not appear in all evaluation paths and we are at the module level.

- (Now condition block may set the value into a module, whereas since assuming repeat may not occur at all, the repeat block does assign things locally because we know it won't always set it.)

 ```
 case x of